Tanya Ruma

 Tanya Ruma (born 25 May 1993) is a Papua New Guinean cricketer.
 She played for the Papua New Guinea women's national cricket team in the 2017 Women's Cricket World Cup Qualifier in February 2017.

 In June 2018, she was named in Papua New Guinea's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
 She made her Women's Twenty20 International (WT20I) debut against Bangladesh in the World Twenty20 Qualifier on 7 July 2018.

 In April 2019, she was named in Papua New Guinea's squad for the 2019 ICC Women's Qualifier EAP tournament in Vanuatu.
 In August 2019, she was named as the vice-captain of Papua New Guinea's squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
-In October 2019, she was named in the Women's Global Development Squad, ahead of a five-match series in Australia.
-In October 2021, she was named in Papua New Guinea's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
+She was named, in October 2019, in the Women's Global Development Squad, ahead of a five-match series in Australia, and in October 2021, in the national women's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.